jspruance/jsonobjectformatter/README.md

+JSON Object Formatter - Flatten and unflatten JSON objects.

+Written with ReactJS and Material UI by Jonathan Spruance 3/8/2017.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>